Dendrobyte/TwitLess/README.md

 _CI badge here.
 Tests TBD._

 Repository for the TwitLess web/mobile app written with Angular JS (2022).
+You can find all that source and how to run the app locally in the [angular-twitless](/angular-twitless) directory.

 # Information